Golf as a Business Tool

 - Workshops

-The real lesson is not “golf only,” but that shared experiences matter.
+The real lesson is not “golf only” but that mutual experiences matter.

 How to Start Using Golf as a Business Tool